mcveanlab/treeseq-inference/README.md

 #### Installing necessary R packages

 We require the `ape`, `phangorn`, and `Rcpp` packages.
-If you don't already have these installed in your local R installation, you should be able to install them using:
+If you don't already have these installed in your local R installation, you should be able to install them in the standard way.
+For example, from within R you can issue the command `install.packages(c("ape", "phangorn", "Rcpp"), INSTALL_opts="--byte-compile")`, which may prompt you for various bits of information, if they are not already known, e.g. your choice of CRAN repository.
+If you have superuser (root) access to your machine, you can install packages without requiring any user interaction by

 ```
 # Install latest required packages within R - this recompiles stuff so may take a few mins